Heerozh/spectre/README.md

            'uVolume': np.float64, 'amount': np.float64, 'ratio': np.float64})
 ```

+If you are going to purchase IEX data, please use my [Referrals](https://iexcloud.io/s/62efba08) :)

 ### ArrowLoader

 Can ingest data from other DataLoader into a feather file, speed up reading speed a lot.